tenzinlhakhang/Metabolyze/README.md

 ## Normalized Analysis Pipeline

-To run the a median and sum normalized analysis of the input data, run the following command.
+To run run a median and sum normalized analysis of the input data, run the following command to execute the pipeline on the input data.
 ```
 python normalize.py
 ```